uga-libraries/av-aip_russell/Testing Instructions.md

 ### Things to check for

-The following script argument errors should cause an error message to display in the terminal and the script to quit.
+Make the following errors with the script argument.
+Each should cause an error message to display in the terminal and the script to quit.
 * Do not include the AIPs directory.
 * Include an AIPs directory that is not a valid path.
 * Include an AIPs directory that is a file instead of a folder.